The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And I understand the sediment, folks.

-I uh I totally understand the settlement.
+I totally understand the sediment.

 I understand the pain.

-I understand the particularly Hillary.
+I understand the, particularly Hillary.

 I mean, that's fingernails on a chalkboard.

-I mean, even when she's making a conscious effort to sound sane, you know, reasonable, it's still it's nothing natural.
+I mean, even when she's making a conscious effort to sound sane, you know, reasonable, it's still, it's nothing natural.

-There's never anything natural about.
+There's never anything natural about it.

 I know she can't help it.